Klonopin Overdose Symptoms and Addiction Treatment

 - Liver disease.

-Before taking Klonopin, it is important that you disclose your full medical and psychological history to your provider to better minimize health risks, including your chances of overdosing.
+Before taking Klonopin, it is important that you disclose your full medical and psychological history to your provider in order to better minimize health risks, including your chances of overdosing.

 If someone has overdosed on Klonopin, immediately call 911.
 Check to see if they are still breathing and place them in the recovery position until help arrives.
 Once the individual has made it to the hospital, doctors and nurses will provide supportive care and monitoring to ensure that they are safe.